ganelson/inform/resources/Documentation/Writing with Inform.md

 But if we want more rapid communication, between two projects which are each playing at the same time, we need to be more careful.
 What if project A tries to read the file at the same moment that project B is writing it?

-To avoid this, we have a concept of files being "ready".
-A file is ready if it exists, and is completely written, and not in use elsewhere.
+To avoid this, we have a condition of files as _ready to read_ or not.
+A file is ready to read if it exists, and is completely written, and not in use elsewhere.
 We have already seen:

 	if the file of Invariants exists...